 Note that Insync is not an open source software.
 Heck, it is not even free to use.

 But it has so many features that it becomes an essential tool for those Linux users who rely heavily on Google Drive.
+In fact, you can use Microsoft OneDrive on Linux thanks to Insync.

 I briefly discussed Insync in the old article about Google Drive and Linux.
 In this article, I’ll discuss Insync features in detail.